Berenice2425/Berenice2425/README.md

 ## The Open Source Passion ❤️

-I am passionate about optimization: building tools that scale the cloud ecosystem, streamlining developer workflows, and simplifying access to complex technology.
+I am passionate about building tools that scale the cloud ecosystem, streamlining developer workflows, and simplifying access to complex technology.

 If you love or find any of my work interesting,  do give a ⭐ star to a repository or following me.